waseemakram36602/LLM-Based-Namer/Baseline_Code/UniXcoder/UniXcoder_README.md

 # UniXcoder Method Name Prediction

-This project fine-tunes the UniXcoder model to predict method names from functional descriptions for both Java and Python datasets.
+This project fine-tunes the UniXcoder model to predict method names from functional descriptions for both Java and Chinese datasets.
 It uses Hugging Face's `transformers` library for model fine-tuning and testing.

 ## Project Structure